State President (Chairperson)

 Appointed Division Councillor

-Peter holds a Bachelor of Business and is a Fellow of the Institute of Chartered Accountants in Australia.
+Allyn holds a Bachelor of Business (Accounting), a Post Grad Diploma in Management and is a member of the Australian Institute of Company Directors.